MACC-ASA-Monolithic2Services/Chassis/README.md

-# Schemas
+# Chassis

-A simple Python package that contains Pydantic schemas and token dependencies for other projects.
+A simple Python package that contains JWT-related dependencies for other projects.

 ## Installation